Analysis of Clustering and Degree Index in Random Graphs and Complex Networks: Monte Carlo simulations for other random graph models

 \subsection{Random graph models and implementation}

-Here, instead of providing a detailed technical background on the random graph models of interest, we will briefly discuss the practical aspects of the implementation of the Monte Carlo simulations.
-In particular, we will focus on the selection of parameters so that the experiments are done with matching edge densities for distinct random graph models.
-Before moving further let us note that we used the NetworkX module in Python for all the simulations done below.
-Now let us go over the models under study, keeping in mind that we are willing to have a given edge density $p_* \in (0,1)$ in our simulations.
+Here, instead of providing a detailed technical background on the random graph models of interest, we will briefly discuss the practical aspects of the implementation of Monte Carlo simulations.
+In particular, we will focus on the selection of parameters so that the experiments are performed with matching edge densities for distinct random graph models.
+Before moving further, let us note that we used the NetworkX module in Python for all the simulations done below.
+Now, let us review the models under study, keeping in mind that we are willing to have a given edge density $p^* \in (0,1)$ in our simulations.